A Hessian criterion for totally nonnegative Toeplitz matrices and a theorem of Cattani: Hodge Theory and Proof of

 Then $\lambda'(J)$ fits inside the conjugate $(n-m)\times m$ rectangle.
 Define the number

 Then for each $J\in\binom{[n]}{m}$, $N'_J$ is a positive integer which counts the number of semi-standard Young tableaux of shape $\lambda'(J)$ using the numbers in $[n-m]$.
-Let $D_i=(i+1)(d-2i)$, and denote the size of the partition by The following can be deduced from \cite[Lemma 4.19]{MMS}, but we include a proof for the sake of completeness. \begin{lemma} For any homogeneous $d$-form $F\in Q_d$ with Sperner number $s$, and for any $i$ satisfying $0\leq i\leq s-1$, the $i^{th}$ Hessian polynomial of $F$ satisfies
+Let $D_i=(i+1)(d-2i)$, and denote the size of the partition by The following can be deduced from \cite[Lemma 4.19]{MMS}; see also \cite[Proposition 3.3]{HessWron}. \begin{fact} For any homogeneous $d$-form $F\in Q_d$ with Sperner number $s=s(F)$, and for any $i$ satisfying $0\leq i\leq s-1$, the $i^{th}$ Hessian polynomial of $F$ satisfies